BGehrels/FlockDB-Client/README.md

 		.add(4, 2, new Date().getTime(), OUTGOING, 1)
 		.execute();

-Will add three edges, each one labeled with the current time to graph no. 2: one from node 1 to node 3, one from node 3 to node 4 and one from node 4 to node 1.
+This will add three edges, each one labeled with the current time to graph no. 2: one from node 1 to node 3, one from node 3 to node 4 and one from node 4 to node 1.
 Together, they form a triangle.
 You mach also use batch executions to remove, negate and archive edges or to add multiple edges at once: